ThatsGottaBeKane/OoTMMR_tracker_pack/README.md

 Big thanks to [Hamsda](https://github.com/Hamsda/EmoTrackerPacks) and Pink Switch who let me use their OOTR/MMR tracker packs as the base for this tracker pack.

+[Jupiter0fire](https://github.com/jupiter0fire) & [Wbsch](https://github.com/wbsch) for their support and use of their tracker versions.

 Thanks to BusinessAlex for providing us with pictures for items that weren't included in the base tracker packs.